 Okay, Which Platforms Should I Use?

-For our clients, we recommend two main paid options: Google AdWords and Facebook Ads.
-These two platforms are the most affordable options available to businesses and non-profits and work on similar principles: pay-per-click or PPC (AdWords) and pay-per-impression or PPI (Facebook).
+For our clients, we recommend two main paid options: Google Ads and Facebook Ads.
+These two platforms are the most affordable options available to businesses and non-profits and work on similar principles: pay-per-click or PPC (Google Ads) and pay-per-impression or PPI (Facebook).
 Typically, you want to avoid PPI advertising as it can be difficult to tell when a consumer has seen your ad, but Facebook provides detailed information on not only impressions, meaning how many times your ad has loaded, but also on how many people have directly interacted with it.

 How Much Does Paid Online Advertising Cost?

 The other great thing about paid online advertising is that it allows you to tightly control your budget.
-In fact, both Facebook and Google AdWords are built around very specific budgeting requirements.
+In fact, both Facebook and Google Ads are built around very specific budgeting requirements.
 Here are some of the most common associated costs: